laerteneto/java_automation_selenium_project/README.md

 If you are using Eclipse IDE, you may Install the Cucumber Eclipse Plugin via Eclipse Marketplace in order to see the features with a better view

 ## How to run:
-Make sure the chromedriver and geckodriver inside of src/main/resources have permitions to run as an executable: In linux, inside the folder, you can execute: "chmod -R 777 ."
+Make sure the chromedriver and geckodriver inside of src/main/resources have permitions to run as an executable: In linux, inside the folder, you can execute: <code>chmod -R 777</code>
 Execute, as a JUnit test, the file MercedesShopRunner.java, located in src/main/java/runners

 ### How to choose between Chrome or Firefox: